 Agribusiness outlook 2015

-Deloitte has predicted agribusiness as the sector with the strongest competitive advantages for Australia’s economic outlook.
+Deloitte has predicted agribusiness as the sector with the strongest competitive advantages for Australia’s economic future.
 This article takes a closer look at the outlook for 2015.

 Last year Deloitte nominated agribusiness as one of the five industry sectors that have the potential to take over from mining as key drivers of growth opportunities for the Australian economy over time.
 The burgeoning global opportunity for agribusiness is driven largely by population growth and rising incomes proximate to us.
 Indeed, within two decades, Asia is expected to be home to almost half the world’s middle income consumers.
 Asia is also expected to account for 71% of the growth in global food demand up to 2050, with much of this growth coming from China.